Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 and the follower's left arm rests on the leader's right arm.
 The leader stands face-to-face to the follower, sort of like the characters ||.

+Paraphrased advice from Damon D'Amico:

+In general, in a closed position, the leader's wrist should rest against the crook of the follower's armpit, the axilla.
+There should be no gap between the wrist and the armpit.
+This is where the steering power comes from.

 Reached via:

 - Left side pass with inside turn from goofy position